Login with Netlify Identity

 Grant-Making

-• Workplan tracking measures (WPTM) are qualitative milestones and/or input or process measures to measure progress over the grant implementation period for modules and interventions that cannot be measured with coverage or output indicators.
+• Workplan tracking measures (WPTM) are qualitative milestones and/or input or process measures to measure evaluate progress over the grant implementation period for modules and interventions that cannot be measured with coverage or output indicators.
 This is most often the case in regional grants or grants that include modules related to, for example, community systems strengthening, certain health system strengthening interventions, removing legal barriers to access, activities addressing gender inequalities, health sector linkages, etc.

 Practice Pointer